pallets/flask/docs/patterns/errorpages.rst

 handler for "500 Internal Server Error" will be passed uncaught exceptions in addition to explicit 500 errors.

+An error handler may optionally skip handling by returning the original exception.
+This is useful for skipping a subset of captured exceptions.

 An error handler is registered with the :meth:`~flask.Flask.errorhandler` decorator or the :meth:`~flask.Flask.register_error_handler` method.
 A handler can be registered for a status code, like 404, or for an exception class.